javactrl/javactrl-kafka/README.md

 ![CI](https://github.com/javactrl/javactrl-kafka/actions/workflows/main.yml/badge.svg)
 [![javadoc](https://javadoc.io/badge2/io.github.javactrl/javactrl-kafka/javadoc.svg)](https://javadoc.io/doc/io.github.javactrl/javactrl-kafka)

 The project is a new way to define workflows as code.
 It's minimalistic but feature-complete.
-It works on JVM with access to anything third-party available for JVM and Apache Kafka Streams.
+It works on JVM with access to anything third-party available for JVM and  Kafka Streams.

 Workflows here are just small and straightforward direct-style Java functions and they are converted into Apache Kafka Streams nodes.
-Kafka takes all the burden of making such workflows highly scalable, elastic, fault-tolerant, distributed, and much more.
+Kafka takes all the burden of making such workflows highly available, scalable, durable, fault-tolerant, distributed and so on.
 In addition, workflows are simple, easy to read, easy to write, easy to debug, easy to maintain, and easy to integrate with other components of Kafka-based infrastructure.

 Typical use cases include: